Why IT Asset Disposition is Essential For YOUR Organization

 Many organizations have no formal IT asset disposition programs in place and often implementation is delayed due to the perceived cost.
 Though, if these organizations considered the potential risks of losing control of old equipment, they would understand that they simply can’t afford not to establish a program.
 It is very important to be aware of the fact that just because a piece of equipment doesn’t work, it does not mean that its data can’t be retrieved.

-With GDPR coming into play on May 25th, organizations need to be in compliance in order to avoid the steep fines that could occur if they fall victim to a data breach.
+Organizations need to be in compliance in order to avoid the steep fines that could occur if they fall victim to a data breach.
 Either 4% of the annual turnover or 25 million Euro (whichever is greater) can be the result of non-compliance.

 IT Equipment Remarketing = Value Recovery